Local Travel Experts

 — Business Insider

-Inside of it, we will visit the breathtaking glass palace of Palacio de Cristal and enjoy the entertaining atmosphere created by buskers, street artists, musicians and jugglers around beautiful Retiro Lake in the centre of the park.
+Inside it, we will visit the breathtaking glass palace of Palacio de Cristal and enjoy the entertaining atmosphere created by buskers, street artists, musicians, and jugglers around beautiful Retiro Lake in the center of the park.

-We will move further to the historic centre of Madrid.
+We will move further to the historic center of Madrid.
 Passing the Fountain of Neptune and the world-famous Prado Museum we will reach Puerta del Sol.
 The so-called “Gate of the Sun” is the most famous landmark in Madrid.
-It is not only the centre of the city, but also the centre of the country since all national roads have got their start point over here.
+It is not only the center of the city but also the center of the country since all national roads have got their start point over here.
 The name Puerta Del Sol came from one of the old city gates that used to stand on the square.
 Ornamented on top of it was a giant sun that symbolized the start of the day, as it faced East.
-The are two must-see icons on the plaza: the clock tower of the historic post office, the Real Casa de Correos and, of course, the statue of the bear and madrone tree, the symbol of the city of Madrid.
+The are two must-see icons on the plaza: the clock tower of the historic post office, the Real Casa de Correos, and, of course, the statue of the bear and madrone tree, the symbol of the city of Madrid.

 From here we will quickly reach the most beautiful square of Madrid, the neo-classical Plaza Mayor.
-Nine entrance ways lead into the Plaza that is enclosed with residential buildings, some of which have one of the best views in the world, since over two hundred balconies face into the square.
+Nine entranceways lead into the Plaza which is enclosed with residential buildings, some of which have one of the best views in the world, since over two hundred balconies face into the square.

-After this extensive day of travelling and sightseeing we will go back to your hotel.
+After this extensive day of traveling and sightseeing, we will go back to your hotel.
 Enjoy the first night in Madrid with some free time to relax or dip into the famous nightlife.

 Day 6

-Start into the day with a great buffet breakfast in your hotel.
-Today we will go on a full day trip to the historic towns of Avila and Segovia.
+Start the day with a great buffet breakfast in your hotel.
+Today we will go on a full-day trip to the historic towns of Avila and Segovia.

-Around an hour drive northwest from Madrid, Avila is one of the most picturesque cities in Spain.
-It is most famous for its medieval walls from the 11th century that close in the city.
-Due to these walls Avila resembles an immense castle and it is the best sample of a fortified city with monumental treasures.
-On our visit we will see the Romanesque style churches, gothic palaces and the fortified cathedral of the 12th century.
+Around an hour’s drive northwest of Madrid, Avila is one of the most picturesque cities in Spain.
+It is most famous for its medieval walls from the 11th century that are close to the city.
+Due to these walls, Avila resembles an immense castle and it is the best sample of a fortified city with monumental treasures.
+On our visit, we will see the Romanesque-style churches, gothic palaces, and the fortified cathedral of the 12th century.

-Spend some free time in the city before we will drive back to the hotel.
+Spend some free time in the city before we return to the hotel.
 Enjoy the rest of the day experiencing Madrid at your own pace.

 Day 7

-On your third day in Madrid we will visit the legendary city of Toledo.
-It has been the capital of the Spanish Empire during the golden age of the monarchy in the 16th and 17th century and shows the wealth of the richest and most powerful empire of its time.
+On your third day in Madrid, we will visit the legendary city of Toledo.
+It was the capital of the Spanish Empire during the golden age of the monarchy in the 16th and 17th centuries and shows the wealth of the richest and most powerful empire of its time.

 Day 8